Xakkusu/hangman-game/README.md

 #### Correct Answer - No Lives Left
 ![Correct Answer - No Lives Left Image](docs/features/final-correct-answer-feature.png)
 - When the user enters their final correct guess the terminal will be cleared.
-- A winning statement will be displayed as well as further options for the user on how to proceed: Play again, Add lives left to the leaderboard or Exit.
+- A winning statement will be displayed as well as further options for the user on how to proceed: Play again, Add lives left to the leaderboard or Exit with a "bye bye..." statement.
 - When choosing playing again the user will be redirected to choose a category.

 #### Wrong Answer - No Lives Left
 ![Wrong Answer - No Lives Left Image](docs/features/final-wrong-answer-feature.png)
 - When the user enters their final wrong guess the full hangman figure will be displayed.
 - The loosing statement will also reveal the correct movie title.
-- The user can then choose to return to the menu or exit the game.
+- The user can then choose to return to the menu or exit the game with a "bye bye..." statement.
 As this game is over this attempt was chosen because the user might want to re-read the isntructions.
 Therefore they have the opportunity to go back to the menu.

 #### Guess Input Validation
 ![Guess Input Validation Image](docs/features/guess-input-validation-feature.png)